baconsocrispy/reb-portfolio/README.md

 ## CREATE A STIMULUS CONTROLLER

-Create a stimulus controller that will manage the React javascript:
+Create a stimulus controller that will manage the React javascript.
+This operates as the index.js file would in a create-react-app.

 `rails g stimulus react`